-Paul is the co-founder and managing director of Farm Urban.
+Paul is the managing director of Farm Urban.
 Born and bred in Liverpool, Paul spent his formative years crawling around building sites helping his Dad to renovate houses.
 As well as giving him a drill-first-ask-questions-later approach to DIY, this experience gave Paul a raft of practical skills that have proved essential to the creation of Farm Urban’s systems.
 Paul had originally planned to study law, but starting his own block paving business allowed him to finance a gap year undertaking environmental and community conservation charity work in Central America.
 This precipitated a change in direction that led him to pursue a career in science.
 Paul gained his BSc in cellular biology from the University of Liverpool and went on to complete a PhD in epigenetics, exploring how environmental factors can affect our DNA and in turn our health and wellbeing.

 Although his PhD focussed on the science that underpins healthcare, Paul realised that it would be decades before any of his work had a chance to impact on people’s lives.
 He also saw that there were much more pressing and solvable problems affecting people’s health and wellbeing.
 He therefore decided to focus his energies on a bottom-up approach to healthcare, one in which we work towards changing environments and behaviours.
 Serendipitous meetings with Jens Thomas, fostered by shared interests in an eclectic mix of subjects ranging from permaculture and quantum mechanics, to Thai boxing and Dr Bronner’s magic soap, led Paul and Jens to set up Farm Urban.
 Together, Paul and Jens hope that Farm Urban will help to change society’s relationship with food and the environment.